 Events Around Town

 We're here to keep you connected to other events happening in our community & plug all the amazing things going on that you can join.
-If we missed something or you have an upcoming event we can share in June, please contact us to get it added.
+If we missed something or you have an upcoming event we can share in August, please contact us to get it added.

 July 1.
 On Saturday, July 1st, people of all walks of life, ethnicities, religions, and sexual orientations will rise up together across the nation for the world’s largest running/walking event, the Rise Up 5K- Des Moines.
 With a collective voice of footsteps, runners will move to the cadence of liberty, freedom, and justice for all.
 Read more information and buy tickets here.
 Can’t participate on July 1st?
 Support the cause by registering for the Rise Up 5K-National Virtual Run!

 July 2.
 If you believe the right to stable housing in a community where families/kids have meaningful connection is key to a strong and vibrant city, then SURJ (Showing Up for Racial Justice - DM Chapt) invites you to attend this kickoff meeting to begin strategizing actions to push our DSM elected leadership and real estate companies to see housing as an issue of ethics, public health, safety and well-being.
 Basic steps and opportunities are being missed in DSM that would help ensure families have a right to housing.
 The meeting will be held at 6pm at Medbury Hall on Drake's Campus.
 Free childcare provided.